 Miami, FL (Vocus)September 3, 2010

-Total pending home sales – including single-family homes and condominiums – in Miami-Dade County increased 33.7 percent in August 2010 compared to August 2009, from 7,570 to 10,119, and increased .06 percent, from 10,113 to 10,119, compared to the previous month according to the MIAMI Association of REALTORS and the Southeast Florida Multiple Listing Service (SEFMLS).
+Total cumulative pending home sales – including single-family homes and condominiums – in Broward County increased 17 percent in August 2010 compared to August 2009, from 6,705 to 7,845, and increased .19 percent, up from 7,830, compared to the previous month according to the MIAMI Association of REALTORS and the Southeast Florida Multiple Listing Service (SEFMLS).

-Monthly home sales in South Florida increased dramatically for a period of 23 months since August 2008, while condominium sales continue to surge.
+A sale is listed as pending when the contract has been signed but the transaction has not closed, though the sale usually is finalized within one or two months of signing.
 Increased pending sales are an indication of increased future sales.
-A sale is listed as pending when the contract is signed but the transaction has not closed, though the sale usually is finalized within one or two months of signing.
+The MIAMI Association of Realtors reports the cumulative number of pending sales.

 MIAMI Association of REALTORS